-The first time, it’s the short bitten-off cry that rips him from his fever dreams.
+The first time, it’s the short choked-off cry that rips him from his fever dreams.
 Leaves him staring at the ceiling on the wrong side of midnight, watching the cockroaches scuttle across the flaky walls.

 Ten minutes later, it’s the footsteps.
 Rob paces his room next door, making the floorboards groan.
 He passes by Craig’s door, softly muttering to himself in the stairwell.
 But no matter how quiet Rob thinks he is, Craig still wakes up.

 Then, barely an hour later: the moaning.
 He waits.
 Finally: a soft, hesitant tap on his door.